Legal Claim Assistant

 A rear end collision happens when one vehicle strikes the back of another.
 It is one of the most common types of collisions and often occurs in stop and go traffic, at red lights, or in highway slowdowns.

 In most cases, the trailing driver either follows too closely (tailgating), drives too fast for conditions, or gets distracted—such as texting, phone calls, eating, or using GPS—leading to reduced reaction time and failure to brake in time.
 It is recommended to maintain a 3–4 second following distance to prevent rear-end collisions.
-Sudden stops by the front driver, poor weather conditions that reduce traction, or mechanical failures like brake failure can also contribute.
+Sudden stops by the front driver, poor weather conditions that reduce traction, or mechanical failures like brakes fail can also contribute.
+Sometimes the driver’s steering wheel control is compromised in panic situations, further increasing the likelihood of a rear end accident.
 Drunk driving significantly impairs a driver’s reaction time and judgment, increasing the risk of rear-end collisions.
 Road rage and aggressive driving behaviors are additional causes that can lead to rear-end collisions.
+Traffic accidents like these are among the leading causes of severe injuries on the road.

 Even at lower speeds, the sudden impact can whip the body forward and back, causing neck, back, and head injuries, including spinal cord injuries and traumatic brain injury.
-Whiplash is the most common injury suffered by the front car driver in a rear-end crash.
+Whiplash is the most common injury suffered by the front vehicle driver in a rear-end crash.
 It can lead to neck and back injuries that may require extensive therapy or surgical intervention.
 Tragically, up to 40 percent of people who suffer whiplash may never fully recover from it.
 Traumatic brain injuries can occur from whiplash when the head snaps forward and the brain impacts the skull.
 Other common injuries include soft tissue damage, back and spinal cord injuries, fractures, facial injuries, broken bones, internal injuries, and even burns if a fuel tank explodes or fuel leaks and ignites.
 Injuries from rear-end collisions can range from minor cuts and bruises to serious injuries and fatalities.
+Severe injuries are especially likely if the car strikes another vehicle at higher speeds.
 The severity of injuries often depends on factors such as speed, body position, and use of safety belts.
 Even minor rear-end collisions can lead to severe and catastrophic injuries that may not be immediately detected.

 If you are unsure how a rear end wreck fits within broader collision categories, you can read more about what is a collision and what does collision mean.